From home to industry, energy is everyone’s business

-How are real consumers approaching and thinking about the energy transition?
+How are real consumers approaching and thinking about the rising demand for energy expansion?

 Learn more about the five ecoEnergy profiles